 An Origami Turkey Variation

-Another way to make an origami turkey by folding the instructions in the About Origami How to Make an Origami Swan tutorial.
+Another way to make an origami turkey by folding the instructions How to Make an Origami Swan.
 Cut a small slit in the back of swan and insert a second accordion folded square of origami paper.
 Fan out the folds to create a tail for your turkey.